Relaxation is the most important self-care step you can take to improve your health immediately, so put your feet up, relax and read on…

 Imagine feeling calm, peaceful and rested as you go about your day.
 This is your natural state of being, but how often do you actually feel like this?
 My guess is “not often enough”, perhaps even so infrequently that the idea of it being your natural state makes you scoff!

-The importance of feeling relaxed cannot be underestimated.
+The importance of relaxation cannot be underestimated.
 It is far more than a hopeful aspiration to hold, it is a state of being that is vital to your very health and wellbeing.
+Relaxation is therefore the ultimate self-care practice for health.

 Healing on any level, cannot occur when stress is your predominant state.